NO-DO

 I've waited over 10 years to tell you about this powerful haunted tale.

 This Spanish language movie begins with old movie newsreels.
-The newsreels are called NO-DO, an onscreen acronym for Noticiarios y Documentales, a propaganda education tool from Spanish dictator, Francisco Franco's 38 year reign of terror.
+The newsreels are called NO-DO, an onscreen acronym for Noticiarios y Documentales (News and Documentaries), a propaganda education tool from Spanish dictator, Francisco Franco's 38 year reign of terror.

 In essence, the newsreels act as exposition.
 We are being told the history leading up to this story by the narrator of the newsreels.
 However, because this movie is exactly about the self-appointed monarchist rule and his control of the state run media, the long exposition, which will appear frequently throughout the movie, is bearable.
 In fact, it becomes a necessary part of the Horror story that Writer, Producer, and Director Elio Quiroga is telling.